How Training for Caregivers Can Support Your Nursing Team

 4. Create a Structured Orientation

 New hires in nursing or CNA positions must complete an orientation period with defined skills check-offs.
 Allow caregivers joining your team to get a similar training period.
-When creating an orientation checklist for caregivers, be sure to include skills specific to your healthcare facility, such as:
+When creating an onboarding checklist for caregivers, be sure to include skills specific to your healthcare facility, such as:

 • Documentation systems